timmwagener/renderthreads/README.md

 * **Monitor and adjust while rendering**
 	You can adjust several parameters during command-line rendering, like the number of cores or the verbosity.
 * **Enable/disable jobs while rendering**
 	More flexible and fine grained than default *divide and render* approach due to task queue.
-You can stop renderings while they are running.
+You can disable the rest of the range of jobs during the rendering.
+* **Easy Commandline management**
+	Adjust the command line via UI.